A New Score a Day!

 Wednesday 20 January 2021

 This march is attributed to Hortense de Beauharnais, the stepdaughter of French Emperor Napoleon I and Queen consort of Holland.
 Though she did not have any known education in composition, it is said that she was a very talented singer and pianist, and an acclaimed amateur composer.

 A knight-errant is a figure of medieval chivalric romance literature.
 The adjective “errant” (meaning “wandering”) indicates how the knight-errant would wander the land in search of adventures to prove his virtues, either in knightly duels or in the pursuit of courtly love.

 The present arrangement for two flutes is taken from Blake's Young Flutist's Magazine, published in Philadelphia in 1833.

-This Adagio is the opening movement of Italian Baroque composer Arcangelo Corelli's Violin Sonata No. 4 in F major, which was originally published in 1700 as part of his 12 Violin Sonatas, Op.
-5. As conductor Andrew Manze put it, this is “arguably the finest and most influential set of violin sonatas ever assembled.
-All other baroque sonatas can be defined as being pre- or post-Corelli'”.
+This gigue is the fifth and last movement of Italian Baroque composer Arcangelo Corelli's Violin Sonata No. 5 in G minor, which was originally published in 1700 as part of his 12 Violin Sonatas, Op.
+5.

 This quadrille set is taken from Francis O'Neill's Waifs and Strays of Gaelic Melody, published in Chicago in 1922.
 It cites as the source the manuscripts in the possession of his colleague, Chicago Police Sergeant James O'Neill.